The Comfort Collective

 In partnership with Freedom Shorts.
 Real results from my own testing.

-I Tested 5 Anti-Chafing Shorts
+We Tested 5 Anti-Chafing Shorts

 Only One Truly Delivers All-Day Comfort